rabianoor608/CodeAlpha_Task3_PersonalPortfolio/README.md

 🌐 Personal Portfolio Website

 This is my personal portfolio website developed using HTML and CSS.
-It showcases my skills, projects, and contact information in a clean and user-friendly design.
+It showcases my skills, projects, and contact information through a clean, modern, and user-friendly design.

 🚀 Features

-Responsive and modern UI
+Responsive and modern user interface

-Smooth navigation between sections
+Smooth navigation between different sections

-Clear presentation of skills and projects
+Well-organized display of skills and projects

-Contact information included
+Contact information section included

-Clean and structured layout
+Clean and structured website layout

 🛠️ Technologies Used

-HTML
+HTML5

 CSS3

 📂 Sections Included

 Home

 About Me

 Skills

 Projects

 Contact

 💻 Projects Showcased

 Calculator Web App

 Image Gallery

 Crossword Puzzle Game (C++)

 Maze Game (C++)
-Tic-Tac-Toe Game (C++)
-Hospital Management System (C# WinForms)

 🎯 Purpose

-This project was created to present my work, highlight my technical skills, and build an online presence as a developer.
+The purpose of this project is to showcase my work, demonstrate my technical skills, and create a professional online presence as a developer.

 🏢 Internship Credit

-This project was developed as part of tasks assigned during my internship at CodeAlpha.
+This project was developed as part of the tasks assigned during my internship at CodeAlpha.

 Author
 Rabia Noor